alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

 The contract address is useful to retrieve the state of a contract.
 The tokenId allows us to reference the correct contract and tokens in our `TxScript`.
-Given a contract deployment `txId` we can obtain the corresponding `ContractRef` using `client.getContractRef(txId)`.
-This function parses the UTXO of type `contract` created as output of the deployment transaction to retrieve the fields `address` and `tokens[0].id`.
+Given a contract deployment `txId` (transaction hash) we can obtain the corresponding `ContractRef` using `client.getContractRef(txId)`.
+This method parses the UTXO of type `contract` created as output of the deployment transaction to retrieve the fields `address` and `tokens[0].id`.
 Then it returns a `ContractRef` with the two values.

 Finally, add `allocateTokenScript` to the list of imports and implement the `allocateTokens` function.